jcchurch/apsu-sda-gathering-manager/README.md

-# The Affair Manager
+# The Gathering Manager

-This repo contains code for a command-line application to manage events (called "affairs" in the code), created as part of an assignment for CSCI 4602 at Austin Peay State University.
+This repo contains code for a command-line application to manage events (called "Gatherings" in the code), created as part of an assignment for CSCI 4602 at Austin Peay State University.

 The below questions should be answered _in detail_ regarding your submission!